dodona-edu/dodona-edu.github.io/en/references/judges/nextflow-judge/index.md

 A `judge.json` configuration file inside of the `evaluation` directory that contains a JSON array of JSON objects.
 Each object represents either a file or a directory, this is specified by the `type` property.
 The object contains a `path` property which contains the expected location of the file/directory.
-Additionally object representing files can also contain a `compare` or `regex` property.
-`compare` should be the name of a file inside of the `workdir` with which the file at `path` should be compared with.
-`regex` contains a ("extended") "regular expression that should match on the content of the file at `path`.

 An example `judge.json`:
 ```json